 Smartphone use is getting out of control, to the point where some people spend every extra moment they have checking the apps on their device.

-iOS 12, though, will give iPhone users a set of tools to help manage their digital addictions, as we've all become increasingly aware that we spend too much time looking at the screens we carry in our pockets.
-One of those tools is Screen Time, which should prove useful not only for individual users but also parents who want to better manage their children's smartphone usage.
+iOS 12, though, gave iPhone users a set of tools to help manage their digital addictions, as we've all become increasingly aware that we spend too much time looking at the screens we carry in our pockets.
+One of those tools was Screen Time, which has proven useful not only for individual users but also parents who want to better manage their children's smartphone usage.
 Screen Time has remained a part of iOS, through iOS 14 — the current version of Apple's iPhone software — and the iOS 15 update coming this fall.

 What is Screen Time?